Sikorsky S-35: Operational history

 The first transatlantic attempt was scheduled for the September 16 but was abandoned after the aircraft developed a fuel leak.
 The next available break in the weather was to be the 21 September and the aircraft was fueled during the previous night from 50 barrels of gasoline.
 When the aircraft was weighed it was found to be 4000 lb overweight.
 Fonck insisted on carrying a sofa and refrigerator on the journey.
 Fonck and his co-pilot Lt Lawrence Curtin of the U.S. Navy were joined by a radio operator and a Sikorsky mechanic for the flight.

+Departure was scheduled for sunrise and the takeoff began at 6:36.
 In front of a large crowd at Roosevelt Field the aircraft gathered speed, the auxiliary landing gear broke away, the aircraft failed to get airborne and plunged down a steep slope at the end of the runway and burst into flames.
-The two pilots escaped injury but the radio operator Charles Clavier and mechanic Jacob Islamoff were killed.
+The two pilots escaped injury but the radio operator Charles Clavier and mechanic Jacob Islamoff were killed in the fire.
 The aircraft, which had cost $80,000, was not insured.